 Badenoch and Strathspey, within the Cairngorms National Park, is home to over 6,200 resident dogs and around 150,000 visiting dogs each year.
-The area is also home to around 85% of the UK capercaillie population.
+The area is also home to 80% of the UK capercaillie population.

 Create and develop free dog walking spaces in Badenoch and Strathspey, ideally in woodlands and accessible on foot from communities, to meet the needs of dogs and their owners away from sensitive areas for wildlife.